ANDREW DAVIDSON

 Andrew Davidson is a financial innovator and leader in the development of financial research and analytics.
 He has worked extensively on mortgage-backed securities product development, valuation and hedging.
 He is president of Andrew Davidson & Co., Inc., a New York firm specializing in the application of analytical tools to investment management, which he founded in 1992.

 The company also provides consulting advice to financial institutions in the development and implementation of investment management and risk management strategies.
-They also work on a variety of fixed income trading and valuation analyses.
-Customers of the firm include some of the largest and most sophisticated financial institutions in the industry.
+They also work on a variety of fixed-income trading and valuation analyses.
+Customers of the firm include businesses of all sizes including many of the largest and most sophisticated financial institutions.

 For six years Andrew worked at Merrill Lynch, where he was a Managing Director in charge of a staff of 60 financial and system analysts.
 In this role, he produced research reports and sophisticated analytical tools including prepayment and option-adjusted spread models, portfolio analysis tools, and was also responsible for the development of trading and risk management systems for the mortgage desk covering ARMs, CMOs, pass-throughs, IOs/POs and OTC options.

-Sanjeeban Chatterjee is one of the original employees of Andrew Davidson & Co., Inc. Sanjeeban worked at the firm from 1993 through 2000 before moving onto JP Morgan Fleming Asset Management (JPMFAM).
+Sanjeeban Chatterjee is one of the original employees of Andrew Davidson & Co., Inc (AD&Co).
+Sanjeeban worked at the firm from 1993 through 2000 before moving onto JP Morgan Fleming Asset Management (JPMFAM).
 After spending 4 years at JPMFAM Sanjeeban rejoined Andrew Davidson & Co., Inc. in May 2004.
-Sanjeeban's current responsibilities at AD&Co. include the continued development and enhancement of AD&Co.'s proprietary and custom prepayment and credit models, with an emphasis on non-agency collateral.
+Sanjeeban is currently the Product Manager for all AD&Co Prepayment and Credit Models.

 From 2000 through 2004 Sanjeeban was a Vice-President in the quantitative research group at JP Morgan Fleming Asset Management.
 In this position he developed models and provided quantitative research to help the mortgage investment team manage approximately $25 Billion in mortgage-backed securities.
 His other responsibilities included performance attribution and finding value in specified pools.